-The elastic peak of each detector's TOF spectrum is fit with a Gaussian using the default ROOT TH1 class $\chi_2$ least squares fitting routine that uses Minuit and the MIGRAD minimizer.
+The elastic peak of each detector's TOF spectrum is fit with a Gaussian using the default ROOT TH1 class χ_2 least squares fitting routine that uses Minuit and the MIGRAD minimizer.
 The fit is restricted to the 49 to 55 ns range, shown as the solid curve in figure 9.
 Note that in this figure, the TOF veto has not been applied, so events originating from the beam dump are also present, centered at approximately 66 ns.
-From this fit, the time-window for Mott scattering events from the target foil is taken to be $-2\sigma$ to $+2\sigma$ of the mean Gaussian fit.
+From this fit, the time-window for Mott scattering events from the target foil is taken to be -2σ to $+2\sigma$ of the mean Gaussian fit, shown as the hatched area in figure 9.

 The four E detector spectra, after applying the TOF cut, were then normalized to place the Mott peak of each detector in a standard channel - in our case channel 8000.
 This was done by linearly shrinking or expanding the raw spectra.
-In all cases this was a very small change; ~ 4% in the largest case.
+In all cases this was a very small change; $\approx 4\%$ in the largest case.
 The results are shown in figure 11, showing that the four E detector spectra are quite similar.
 This normalization allows us to standardize the cuts to the energy spectra.

-The four normalized and TOF-cut energy spectra are then fit with a Gaussian.
-The fit is restricted to $\pm 500$ channels about the central peak bin.
+The four normalized and TOF-cut E detector spectra are then each fit with a Gaussian.
+The fit is restricted to ± 500 channels about the central peak bin.
 Again, the default ROOT TH1 fitter is used.
-Figure 12 shows the Gaussian fit to a Left detector energy spectrum of electrons scattering from a 389.4 nm gold target foil from a single Mott measurement.
-A "good" elastic scattering event has been determined to lie between $0.5\sigma$ to $+2\sigma$ .
-The choice of both the TOF and energy cuts is explained in detail later.
+A fit to a Left detector energy spectrum is shown in figure 12.
+A "good" elastic scattering event has been determined to lie between -0.5σ to $+2\sigma$ as shown as the hatched area in figure 12.

 Figure 13 shows a contour plot of energy versus time-of-flight for all Mott events from a particular single Mott measurement, with the energy and TOF cuts shown.
+The choice of both the TOF and energy cuts is explained in detail next.

-Figure 11.
-The superimposed normalized energy spectra of the four E detectors, after the timing cut was applied.
-Data from Run 1 with the 350 nm foil.
+Figure 11. (color) The superimposed normalized energy spectra of the four E detectors, after the timing cut was applied.
+Data from Run 2 with the 355 nm foil.

 Figure 12.
 A Gaussian fit (solid line) to an energy spectrum of the E detector used to define the events used to calculate a Mott scattering asymmetry.
-Data from Run 1 with the 350 nm foil.
+Data from Run 1 with the 355 nm foil.

-Figure 13.
-Energy-time coincidence plots show the distribution of events from a single Mott measurement in (a) Run 1 with the 350 nm foil where no hardware TOF veto was applied, and (b) Run 2 with the 350 nm where this hardware veto was applied.
+Figure 13. (color) Energy-time coincidence plots show the distribution of events from a single Mott measurement in (a) Run 1 with the 355 nm foil where no hardware TOF veto was applied, and (b) Run 2 with the 355 nm where this hardware veto was applied.
 In each case the dashed lines indicate the applied TOF and Energy cuts that were used to select the events for the calculation of the asymmetry.